hanlinsun97/mywebpage/content/publication/triadic/index.md

 ---
-title: 'Universal nonlinear infection kernel from heterogeneous exposure on higher-order networks'
+title: 'Triadic interactions induce blinking and chaos in the connectivity of higher-order networks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Guillaume St-Onge
   - admin
-  - Antonie Allard
+  - Filippo Radicchi
-  - Laurent Hébert-Dufresne
+  - Juergen Kurths
   - Ginestra Bianconi

 # Author notes (optional)